HumbleFriedToast/bad-html-0.9-to-3.0/README.md

-# HTTP/0.9 Implementation
+# HTTP  Implementation

-A lightweight and minimal implementation of the HTTP/0.9 protocol.
+A lightweight and minimal implementation of HTTP . starting from 0.9 and upgrading it to 3.0

 ## Features
+###HTTP 0.9
 - Supports basic `GET` requests
 - Serves static files over TCP
 - Fully compatible with HTTP/0.9 clients